siisltd/Curiosity.Migrations/docs/basics.md

 1. **Configuration**: The migration process begins with configuring the `MigrationEngine` using the `MigrationEngineBuilder`.
 This involves setting up migration providers, policies, and the target version.

+2. During the migration process, the `MigrationEngine` ensures that the necessary database and migration journal table are present before applying migrations:

+- **Database Creation**: The migrator checks if the database exists.
+If it does not, the database is created with specified earlier settings.

+- **Migration Journal Table Creation**: Once the database is confirmed to exist, the migrator checks for the migration journal table.
+It's a table with stored info about applied migration.

+These steps ensure that the migration process has the required infrastructure to track and apply migrations effectively.

-2. **Migration Detection**: The migrator identifies which migrations need to be applied by comparing the current database state with available migrations and the specified target version.
+3. **Migration Detection**: The migrator identifies which migrations need to be applied by comparing the current database state with available migrations and the specified target version.

-3. **Upgrade and Downgrade**: Depending on the target version, the migrator determines whether to perform an upgrade or downgrade:
+4. **Upgrade and Downgrade**: Depending on the target version, the migrator determines whether to perform an upgrade or downgrade:
    - **Upgrade**: Applies migrations in ascending order up to the target version.
    - **Downgrade**: Applies migrations in descending order down to the target version.

-4. **Execution**: The migrator executes the migrations according to the defined policies, ensuring that the database schema is updated correctly.
+Then migrator executes the migrations according to the defined policies, ensuring that the database schema is updated correctly.

-5. **Logging**: Throughout the process, logging is used to track the progress and any issues that arise.

-This structured approach ensures that migrations are applied consistently and in the correct order, maintaining the integrity of the database schema.
-The `MigrationEngine` uses the configurations to guide the migration process, applying the necessary migrations to reach the desired state.

 ## Versioning